DRMF/mediawiki-extensions-MathMenu/doc/md/dev/events.md

 * `contextMenu`: When an element is right clicked on, a context menu may appear.
 Is not triggered when the control key is pressed to allow access to the native context menu.
 * `hoverText`: A text which will appear in a tooltip hovering over the hovered element.
 Warning: If there are `title` attributes on the element, they might interfere with this event.
 * `onSideBarUpdate`: Called when the sidebar is upated.
+* `onConfigUpdate`: Called whenever the config is updated.
 * `onEvent`: Called whenever another event is raised.
 (The event itself is excluded to prevent infinite loops)
 ## Event handling and DOM nodes